QBRC/multiTAP/nsclc_tutorial/README.md

 Steps:
 1. `CLIscripts/mcd_to_tiff.py` reads in the original MCD files downloaded from Zenodo and converts acquisitions to TIFF files.
 All images will be stored in `output_dir`.

-1. Create a `.csv` file that specifies the slides, ROI, TIFF file path, and the save groups.
-In this case, all 2000+ were processed.
-Note: `save_group` is used to store the batch processing results into a few groups.
-The next script takes the TIFF images and outputs processed into .pkl files.

 1. `CLIscripts/batch_process_feature.py` reads in a `.csv` file to process IMC cores in batch.
 The CSV file needs to contain slides, ROI, TIFF file path.
 The `save_group` argument is used here as a single .pkl with 2000+ IMC cores were too memory intensive.
 Note: `channel_dict` defines the **required** `nuclei` channels and the *optional* membrane channels.
 Here we used transmembrane proteins as membrane markers.
 For other parameters, refer to the `tutorial-Single-[tiff, txt, mcd].ipynb` for detailed documentations.
 After batch processing, the specified `dir_out` should have the following structure:
  ```text
     .